Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 ## Perforce Hosting

 Perforce is a centralized version control system, meaning it requires a server to be hosted on.
-You could run it locally and it is rather straightforward to set up, but I will be focusing on a more "proper" solution by setting up the Perforce host on a seperate [Ubuntu](http://www.ubuntu.com/) machine.
+You could run it locally and it is rather straightforward to set up, but I will be focusing on a more "proper" solution by setting up the Perforce host on a separate [Ubuntu](http://www.ubuntu.com/) machine.
 If you plan to work with others remotely, I highly suggest renting a cloud server to put Perforce on so you don't have to worry about hardware maintenance, uptime, or bandwidth.
 There are a lot of server hosting solutions available, but for small projects, [I highly recommend DigitalOcean](https://www.digitalocean.com/?refcode=070b959bc226).

 Running a lightweight Perforce server using [DigitalOcean](https://www.digitalocean.com/?refcode=070b959bc226) will cost you $20 a month, ($10 a month if you know your project will be quite small) but if you are serious about development it will save you countless hours and cash when you inevitably break your project and need to revert some changes, or if you are working with someone else remotely.